 West Virginia General Warranty Deed Form

-West Virginia general warranty deed is used to document a real estate transaction and establish a warranty of the title’s condition and the seller’s ownership of the property.
+West Virginia general warranty deed is used to record a transfer of property title with a warranty of the title’s condition and the seller’s ownership of the property.
 The warranty protects the buyer, guaranteeing that there are no third-party claims against the property, and if there are, the seller will be liable.

 West Virginia General Warranty Deed Form

-West Virginia general warranty deed is used to document a real estate transaction and establish a warranty of the title’s condition and the seller’s ownership of the property.
+West Virginia general warranty deed is used to record a transfer of property title with a warranty of the title’s condition and the seller’s ownership of the property.
 The warranty protects the buyer, guaranteeing that there are no third-party claims against the property, and if there are, the seller will be liable.

-West Virginia general warranty deed is used to document a real estate transaction and establish a warranty of the title’s condition and the seller’s ownership of the property.
+West Virginia general warranty deed is used to record a transfer of property title with a warranty of the title’s condition and the seller’s ownership of the property.
 The warranty protects the buyer, guaranteeing that there are no third-party claims against the property, and if there are, the seller will be liable.

 1. Home »